cirosantilli/x86-assembly-cheat/getting-started.md

     make gdb-add

-This stops at `asm_main`, which is placed at the beginning of the `ENTRY` macro, which we use on almost all our programs, and shows both the assembly and source code with `layout asm`: https://stackoverflow.com/questions/9970636/view-both-assembly-and-c-code
+This stops at `asm_main`, which is placed at the beginning of the `LKMC_PROLOGUE` macro, which we use on almost all our programs, and shows both the assembly and source code with `layout asm`: https://stackoverflow.com/questions/9970636/view-both-assembly-and-c-code

 `asm_main` is not the first instruction of our executable, since we use a C driver under [lib](lib/) to access standard library functions: the true first instruction will be on some glibc wrapper code that enables glibc functionality.
 But we don't care about those for the most part.